GI Bill Project Management Certification: A Veteran's Guide

 Am I eligible to use my GI Bill for certification?

-Eligibility depends on your service history and remaining entitlement.
-Most veterans with Post-9/11 GI Bill entitlement, and service members eligible under VR&E, can apply their benefit to an approved project management programme.
-A short eligibility conversation confirms exactly what's covered before you commit.
+Eligibility depends on your service history and your remaining entitlement.
+Most veterans with Post-9/11 GI Bill entitlement can apply their benefit to an approved project management programme.
+So can service members eligible under VR&E. A short eligibility conversation then confirms exactly what is covered before you commit.

 Does the GI Bill cover the PMP exam fee?

 Coverage focuses on approved tuition and fees for the training programme.
-We'll tell you precisely what your benefit covers for your chosen course, and what — if anything — sits outside it, before you enrol, so there are no surprises.
-Many veterans pair their entitlement with our flexible cohort schedule so they can train while working or studying.
+Before you enrol, we tell you precisely what your benefit covers for your chosen course.
+We also tell you what, if anything, sits outside it, so there are no surprises.
+Many veterans pair their entitlement with our flexible cohort schedule.
+They can therefore train while working or studying.

 Can I use my benefit for live online training?

 Yes.
-Our live, instructor-led virtual cohorts are delivered under the same VA-approved programmes as our other training, so your benefit applies whether you attend from home or elsewhere.
+Our live, instructor-led virtual cohorts run under the same VA-approved programmes as our other training.
+Your benefit therefore applies whether you attend from home or elsewhere.

 Photo by khezez | خزاز on Pexels